Relishing the Retro Charm and Ravishing Beauty of Rottnest Island

 What to do

-Swim The best spots for taking a dip are The Basin, Thomson Bay, Longreach Bay, Little Parakeet Bay, and Geordie Bay, all roped off and not far from The Settlement, and a bit further afield on the southern side of the Island, Little Salmon Bay, Salmon Bay and Nancy Cove.
+The best spots for taking a dip are The Basin, Thomson Bay, Longreach Bay, Little Parakeet Bay, and Geordie Bay, all roped off and not far from The Settlement, and a bit further afield on the southern side of the Island, Little Salmon Bay, Salmon Bay and Nancy Cove.

-Surf Rotto boasts some of the best surfing in the state, with waves larger here than on Perth beaches.
+Rotto boasts some of the best surfing in the state, with waves larger here than on Perth beaches.
 Popular spots for surfing and bodysurfing include Strickland Bay (ranked one of the world’s top 50 breaks), Stark Bay and Salmon Bay, while locals love the reef breaks of Radar Reef, Cathedral Rocks and Chicken Reef.
 If you’re going specifically to surf check the weather and surf conditions online.

-Snorkel and dive Abundant fish and coral species, along with shipwrecks, make Rottnest Island a superb spot for snorkelling and diving.
+Abundant fish and coral species, along with shipwrecks, make Rottnest Island a superb spot for snorkelling and diving.
 You can hire gear from Rottnest Island Bike & Hire (see above) and do snorkel trails at Parker Point and Kingstown Reef.
 You can also do snorkelling tours and diving trips with Charter 1.

 Take a tour